notsag-dev/uphold-test/README.md

 # Uphold backend exercise

+## Summary
+From all the mandatory, secondary and bonus features detailed in the problem description, just one was not included in this solution due to lack of time: Handle multiple currency pair at the same time.

+If this bot was to be run in production, the following actions should be performed
+- Add more tests.
+- Comment code.
+- Enhance Docker configs (see more on this in the "Run using Docker" section).
+- Enhance error handling: there are several operations that should be handled in a better way. eg number parsing and db operations.

 ## Requirements
 Docker and Docker Compose have to be available in order to run the project.